mpv-player/mpv/DOCS/man/options.rst

     Default: ``yes``.

+``--screenshot-high-bit-depth=<yes|no>``
+    If possible, write screenshots with a bit depth similar to the source video (default: yes).
+This is interesting in particular for PNG, as this sometimes triggers writing 16 bit PNGs with huge file sizes.

 ``--screenshot-template=<template>``
     Specify the filename template used to save screenshots.
 The template specifies the filename without file extension, and can contain format